Photo courtesy of Capna Systems.

-Many CBD brands are turning to the highly advanced vapor distilled extraction method because it maintains the purity of the hemp plant’s phytochemical profile.
+Many CBD brands are turning to the highly advanced vapor distilled extraction method because it maintains the purity of the hemp plant’s profile.
 Not to mention, it’s solvent free and offers a less bitter tasting hemp extract.
 Vapor distilled extraction is still fairly new, so if you come across a CBD company that offers vapor distilled CBD oil, you’ll be purchasing one of the cleanest CBD oil extracts on the market today.
-(By the way, our Full Spectrum Hemp Oil with CBD uses vapor distilled extraction.)
+(By the way, our full spectrum hemp oils with CBD use vapor distilled extraction.)

 Supercritical C02 Extraction for CBD